crudecomputer/hldr/README.md

 Sometimes we want common sets of attributes to apply to multiple records, but we don't want them to come from a record itself.
-This is where **templates** are useful, and they can be declared at any scope and define any set of columns.
+This is where **templates** would be useful, and they should be declareable at any scope and define any set of columns.

-A record can use values from multiple templates, and any templates used must be accessible in scope to that table *and* have the right columns.
+A record could use values from multiple templates, and any templates used must be accessible in scope to that table *and* have the right columns.

 ```
 -- This template can be used in any schema or table,
 -- as long as the table has the 'color' column
-$brown:
+$brown
   color 'brown'

-public:
+public
   -- This template can be used in any 'public' schema table
-  $friendly:
+  $friendly
     friendly true

-  pet:
+  pet
     -- This template can only be used by 'pet' records
-    $cat:
+    $cat
       species 'cat'

     cupid: $friendly $brown $cat